-The British Library accepts offered journal issues to fill collection gaps and thereby enhance the national collection; ongoing access onsite in the Reading Rooms or remotely via British Library On Demand
+The British Library accepts offered journal issues to fill gaps in its own stock, thereby enhancing the national collection; providing ongoing access onsite in the Reading Rooms or remotely via British Library On Demand.

 Follow this process to de-duplicate your collections:

-- Libraries can identify candidate titles proposed for de-duplication.
+- Libraries identify candidate titles proposed for de-duplication.

-- Contact us to register on LARCH and start the submission process.
+- Contact us to register with UKRR and LARCH and start the submission process.
 Ensure that submitted information is both complete and accurate in order to assure a seamless process.

 - Submit the list to the British Library via LARCH.